-- Supporting ongoing development of the Cheshire Science Corridor including marketing and investment propositions and an investment plan for the Science Corridor EZ - Supporting the development of strong clusters focussed initially on energy and life sciences, including identification of options for resourcing development of the sub-region's science and innovation 'ecosystem' - Building better relationships with relevant regional and national assets and innovation agencies to help better connect businesses to the resources and expertise available through those assets.
+- Supporting ongoing development of the Cheshire Science Corridor including marketing and investment propositions and an investment plan for the Science Corridor EZ by [date] - Supporting the development of strong clusters focussed initially on energy and life sciences, including identification of options for resourcing development of the sub-region's science and innovation 'ecosystem' [is there a link here to ESIF / UKSPF?].
+[Potential to link in outline ideas for new / expanded capital facilities] - The LEP will build better relationships with relevant regional and national assets (such as the Catapult Network) and innovation agencies to help better connect businesses to the resources and expertise available through those assets. [ongoing]